pgram1/ScreenCapture-for-Windows/README.md

 Stop capturing by pressing `q`.

-By default there's no audio capturing, you could change that by altering the commands of the script.
+Audio capturing is enabled by default but you should change your input device's name in the script.
+You can find its name with `ffmpeg -list_devices true -f dshow -i dummy`.

 More info on commands [here](https://trac.ffmpeg.org/wiki/Capture/Desktop).